rpnna/bibbble/README.md

 - AJAX + JSON
 - Grunt

-This is to be considered as an experimental work, created for fun and developed just to test some advanced funcionality.
+This is to be considered as an experimental work, a work in progress project, created for fun and developed just to test some advanced funcionality.

 The Demo page [here] (https://rpnna.github.io/bibbble)